Welcome to Minibrew, we are excited about our products! We hope you are also.

 1. Bottom Valve

 There are two reasons for the bottom valve.
 The Bottom valve is for unrestricted removal of dead yeast and loading the wort from the kettle after cooling.
 For best results, the dead yeast must flow into a detached container that has capacity greater than expected dead yeast.
 This method has been proven over the years by brewers world wide.
 The restricted flow into a smaller attached container presents an unnecessary risk of contamination and extra work.
 When the attached container method is used, two things can happened.
 There may be greater dead yeast than container capacity.
-This step must be repeated twice to remove all dead yeast Also, when the container, is replaced, any bacteria in the container will flow up into the fermenter.
+This step must be repeated twice to remove all dead yeast.
+When the container, is replaced, any bacteria in the container will flow up into the fermenter contaminating your wort.

 2. Racking Port

 Racking port is for filling bottles and kegs, specific gravity testing and tasting.
 The port is above the dead yeast.

 Mike Lewes Professor at the University of California Davis brewing school told me, “A 60 degree conical bottom is essential for a more complete fermentation.”

 The cylindrical conical fermenter is a design proven over the years, to be the best shape for the most complete fermentation.
 The cylinder is the top half of our fermenters.

 As the yeast starts to eat the sugar in the wort, it becomes warm and rises to the top.
 As it hits the top, it moves to the side.
 The sides are cool and it starts to slide down the sides.
 As it bumps into the conical, it is pushed toward the middle and starts to rise again.
 Along the way, the yeast dies and settles to the bottom.
 These convections are what allows a more thorough ferment.
 The cylindrical conical shape has been proven over time by breweries throughout the world.

 6. Thick Plastic Threads